a-chris/faenz/README.md

 # TODO

-- [ ] Release public Docker images
+- [x] Release public Docker images
 - [ ] Screenshots, presentation and demo of Faenz
 - [ ] Support import and export of data, also compatible with Plausible exports
-- [ ] Allowing to collect extra and complex fields
+- [ ] Allow to collect extra and complex fields
 - [ ] Configurable charts (hide or add some charts)
 - [ ] Remove the NodeJS dependency by using a multi-stage Docker build
 - [ ] Improve UI, design, fonts, colors